 Talent adding 120 mM maltose in a test cell containing TEMPO, sodium perchlorate and carbonate buffer.

 Before an experimental run, use a polishing pad with aluminum slurry to polish the electrode [1-TXT] and move the electrode in a “figure 8” pattern to ensure an even polish [2].
 Liberally rinse with deionized water [3] and dry using a laboratory wipe.
+Be careful not to touch the tip of the electrode.

 Talent polishing electrode using a polishing pad with aluminum slurry.
 TXT: Aluminum slurry: 1, 0.3, & 0.5 µM